The cayenne pepper is a hot chili pepper in the Capsicum family that is frequently added to dishes to increase their spiciness.

-In addition, the chili has been used in traditional Chinese and Ayurvedic medicines to help treat circulatory problems and increase appetite.
+Cayenne pepper has also been used in traditional Chinese and Ayurvedic medicines to help treat circulatory problems and increase appetite.

-Cayenne is rich in capsaicin.
-The pepper also contains vitamin C, vitamin B6, vitamin E, potassium, manganese, and flavonoids (which give the chili its antioxidant properties).
+- The pepper contains vitamin C, vitamin B6, vitamin E, potassium, manganese and flavonoids

 Below is a complete nutritional breakdown of one tablespoon of Cayenne pepper: